jefflund/archive/README.md

 * lisp - silly example illustrating something you could not do without pointers
 * greeter - overdone hello world to demo basics of classes
 * input - shows how both ifstream and cin are just istream's
+* register - classes in cash register example (similar to lab 8)